awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-four-stage-pipeline.md

    This command returns nothing\.

-1. To clean up your AWS CodeDeploy resources, follow the instructions in [Cleaning Up](http://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-walkthrough.html#getting-started-walkthrough-clean-up)\.
+1. To clean up your CodeDeploy resources, follow the instructions in [Cleaning Up](http://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-walkthrough.html#getting-started-walkthrough-clean-up)\.

 1. To clean up your instance resources, delete the Amazon EC2 instance where you installed Jenkins\.
 For more information, see [Clean Up Your Instance and Volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide//ec2-clean-up-your-instance.html)\.

-1. If you do not intend to create more pipelines or use AWS CodePipeline again, delete the Amazon S3 bucket used to store artifacts for your pipeline\.
+1. If you do not intend to create more pipelines or use CodePipeline again, delete the Amazon S3 bucket used to store artifacts for your pipeline\.
 To delete the bucket, follow the instructions in [Deleting a Bucket](http://docs.aws.amazon.com/AmazonS3/latest/UG/DeletingaBucket.html)\.

 1. If you do not intend to use the other resources for this pipeline again, consider deleting them by following the guidance for that particular resource\.
 For example, if you want to delete the GitHub repository, follow the instructions in [Deleting a repository](https://help.github.com/articles/deleting-a-repository/) on the GitHub website\.